tacotruffles/react-burger-builder/README.md

 ## How to stand up this repo

-### First create and then a public Firebase database url to the axios-orders.js url
+### Firebase Configuration
-NOTE: API-KEY will be deleted soon!
+NOTE: API-KEY and Firebase url twill be deleted soon!
 You'll need your own.
+- Url to first base is configured in axios-orders.js
-More Documentation coming soon....
+- More Documentation coming soon....

-Database Rules on Firebase
+### Create a Database with the following Rules on Firebase
 - "ingredients" table is public
 - all other tables are only accesible via authenticated users